qingfengxia/CppSerializationGenerator/README.md

-# Code generator for C++ ata class, clang's python binding
+# C++ code generator for C++ data class serialization using clang's python binding

-Copyright Qingfeng Xia 2020
+Copyright Qingfeng Xia 2020-2021
-License to be decided later

-**Note on license and copyright**

-This repo starts as a personal contribution to <https://github.com/ScottishCovidResponse/data_pipeline_api_cpp/> in the author's non-office hours, driven by personal interest.
-License at that time of point was BSD 3-clause, the same as all other https://github.com/ScottishCovidResponse projects.
-This `code_generator` was not a completed project yet, but it will be developed in the author's personal github to be some kind of usefulness.

-### Install clang's python binding

-The python module `clang` is clang C API's official python binding.
-Install either from

-1. using pip `pip3 install clang`, you will also need to install `libclang-6` To ensure the shared lib can be found, set the path by `Config.set_library_file("/usr/lib/llvm-6.0/lib/libclang.so.1")` in `clang_util.py`

-2. using linux software manager command line:  `apt install python3-clang` then there may be no need to `Config.set_library_file()`
+License: BSD 3-clause

+## Introduction

+Class definition in C++ header is parsed by clang, and glue code will be generated automatically.

+This project is not completed, as only HDF5 serialization (no deserialization) has been implemented.

 ## Modular design

 Module is selected from CMake "ENABLE_*" options

-### potential module to support

-serialization
+### Implemented C++ class serialization file format

-+ HDF5: official cpp  API "H5Cpp.h"
+HDF5: official cpp  API "H5Cpp.h"

+HDF5 is most complicated file format, if this format is supported, other serialization data format like json will be fairly straight-forwrard.

+### Potential module (serialization file format) to support

 + yaml:
 + json.hpp header only C++ json: extensible to decode/encode user types
 + toml11: header only lib: https://github.com/ToruNiina/toml11#converting-a-table